AgungDanuWijaya/INVDFT/README.md

 	}
 ------------

-Setalah melakukan penginputan data ajar pada variabel data_geo, script final dari file Interface.java menjadi berikut.
+After inputting the training data into the data_geo variable, the final script of the Interface.java file becomes as follows:

 ------------
     public String method = "nr";